Open and Respectful Communication

 Help avoid issues down the road by setting up clear, mutually-agreed upon expectations in the form of a work agreement at the beginning of the job.

 Include a clear plan for regular check-in’s and formal, mutual evaluations.
-See [THIS PAGE?] for a guide to having productive check-ins and evaluations.
+Check out our guide to having productive check-ins and evaluations.

 It’s all in the details.